Qualia are signaling patterns

-From the view of the neural circuit (B) that is receiving the signals or the first person’s point of view, how the signals appear to it is different because its point of view and its way of observing the signals are different from those of an outside observer:
+Now, from the point of view of neural circuit B (which is receiving the signals) or the first person’s point of view, how the signaling appears to it is different because its point of view and its way of observing the signaling are different from those of an outside observer (O):

-a) from its position, the neural circuit (B) itself cannot observe the signals from outside of the signaling circuit because it is part of the whole signaling circuit of the two circuits (A & B),
+1) from its position, neural circuit B itself cannot observe the signaling from the outside of the signaling circuit because it is part of the whole signaling circuit of the two circuits (A & B),

-(*qualia, as discussed before, are something that can be consciously experienceable)
+(*a quale, as discussed before, is something that is consciously experienceable)

-The difference between the cathode ray tube case and the neuron case is that, in the former case, the outside observer (O) can move to the receiver of the electron beam (R), becoming the receiver of the signals, and see for his/her own eyes what appears on the receiving screen, but unfortunately, one cannot do this in the latter case.
-In the latter or neuron case, we cannot move to the first-person point of view (the neural circuit’s point of view) and directly receive the signals of those millions of neurons, nor do we know how to decode those signals correctly even if we could receive those signals.
-So, we cannot directly verify with our own eyes or instruments that the incoming neuron signals indeed appear as qualia.
-Yet, as discussed above, we can verify this by checking other neural circuits that have the report from the receiving neural circuit.
+This is the same in the case of signaling in the brain.
+The practical difference between the cathode ray tube case and the brain case is that, in the former case, the outside observer (O) can move to the receiver of the electron beam (R) position, becoming the receiver of the signals, and see for his/her own eyes what appears on the receiving screen, but unfortunately, one cannot do this in the latter case.
+In the latter or brain case, we cannot move to the first-person point of view (the neural circuit’s point of or B in Figure 6.3) and directly receive the signals of those millions of neurons, nor do we know how to decode those signals correctly even if we could do so.
+Thus, we cannot directly verify with our own eyes or instruments that the signaling indeed appear as a quale.
+Yet, as discussed above, we can verify this by checking other neural circuits that have the report from the receiving consciousness neural circuit.

-In conclusion, it is simply that the signaling pattern, when viewed from the third person-point of view, appears to be just a complex composition of physical electrical signals, but this signaling pattern, if it has the information of a quale, will appear to be the quale when viewed (read) from the first person (neural process) point of view.
-This is because the qualia information in the signaling pattern cannot display itself when viewed (looked at) from the outside but will do so when viewed (read) from the receiver’s (neuron’s) point of view – as it has the opportunity to interact with the receiving neurons and reveals itself.
+In conclusion, it is simply that the signaling, when viewed from the third person’s point of view, appears to be just a complex composition of physical, phenomenality-less electrical signals, but this signaling, if it has the information of a quale, will appear to be the phenomenal quale when viewed (read) from the first person’s point of view by the consciousness neural circuit.
+This is because the quale information, which is in the form of signaling pattern of the signaling, cannot display itself when viewed (looked at) from the outside but will do so when viewed (read) from the receiving consciousness neural circuit’s point of view.

 < Back to Main Page